slfritchie/eflame/README.md

    code:add_pathz("/tmp").

+### Step 0: Whenever you need a quick reference guide

+Run the function `eflame2:help()` for a quick reference guide, whenever you need it.

 ### Step 1: Start a workload, then start eflame2 tracing.

 Get your workload running.
 In this example, we're using Riak.
 The